The deer mouse is about 5 to 8 inches long, with:

-- Together, its head and body length is about 4 inches, and its tail about 2 to 4 inches.
+- Together, its head and body lengths are about 4 inches and its tail about 2 to 4 inches.

 - Similar to the deer mouse, the fur on top of its body is darker—pale to reddish-brown—while its underbelly and feet are white.

 - It is found in many areas of the U.S., including the east coast from the south up through southern New England, the Midwest and the west, as well as Mexico.